-Whenever the stove in the RV is being used, the range hood $\underline{MUST}$ be turned on, and the inner flap $\underline{MUST}$ be unsnapped and free to move.
-Failure to do so can create an asphysiation hazard by restricting air flow to this vent.
+Whenever the stove in the RV is being used, the range hood MUST be turned on, and the inner flap MUST be unsnapped and free to move.
+Failure to do so can create an asphyxiation hazard by restricting airflow through this vent.